 Vegan Hoppin' John

-- 3 cups black-eyed peas (approx 2 15 oz cans.
-Or use a 16-oz bag of frozen black eyed peas or begin with 1 cup dry peas)
+- 3 cups cooked black-eyed peas (begin with 1 cup dried black-eyed peas.
+Or use two 15 oz cans or a 16-oz bag of frozen black eyed peas)

 - 1 large onion (finely diced)